okaybueno/images/README.md

 1. Install this package by adding it to your `composer.json` or by running `composer require okaybueno/images` in your project's folder.
 2. For Laravel 5.5 the Service provider is automatically registered, but if you're using Laravel 5.4, then you must add the provider to your `config/app.php` file: `OkayBueno\Images\ImageServiceProvider::class`
-3. Publish the configuration file by running `php artisan vendor:publish --provider="OkayBueno\Images\ImageServiceProvider::class"`
+3. Publish the configuration file by running `php artisan vendor:publish --provider="OkayBueno\Images\ImageServiceProvider"`
 4. Open the configuration file (`config/images.php`) and configure the settings according to your needs.
 Keep reading to know what the parameters mean.
 5. Ready to go!